Radio Voice of the Gospel: History

+Nationalization (1977)

+The station was nationalized by the Provisional Military Governing Council of Ethiopia on March 12, 1977.
+It was renamed Radio Voice of Revolutionary Ethiopia.

 Programming

 Many of Radio Voice of the Gospel programs were compiled in nine regional studios in the countries to which they were broadcast in 19 different languages.
 It aimed to be more general than many church-owned stations, as it broadcast news largely based on Reuters, as well as drama and other features.
 The staff were international and ecumenical.
 The news staff was highly respected for the accuracy of their news reporting.